BUILD YOUR FUTURE WITH THE PROTECTION AND STRENGTH OF THE WORLD'S BEST STEEL FRAMING SYSTEM

 designed and drawn the plans featuring steel frames, we have a qualified engineer certify them for us.
 This ensures no incorrect cutting or errors onsite.
 The frame goes together the way it should every time – no quick fixes on the build site.

-Yes!
-Supaloc steel frames are safe because the frames are earthed.
-When exposed to a live wire it will create a short and trip the residual current safety switch, so there is little chance of touching anything active.
+When exposed to a live wire it will create a short and trip the residual current safety switch.
 All new housing is required to be fitted with residual current safety switches.
-However, a broken or pierced wire in a timber frame can remain live and current leakage can cause troublesome faults and fire risks.

 Yes.
 Additions are relatively easy to make.
 In addition, the original steel structure will